zencart/documentation/content/user/localization/address_formats.md

 ---
 title: Address formats - what are they?
-description: Zen Cart Address formats - what are they?
+description: How addresses are displayed in different countries
 category: localization
 weight: 10
 ---